-Note that the arrows you drew in Step #8 above are now gray lines.
-These lines indicate that the dependency is dynamic-the input variable is from an earlier time period.
+Note that the arrows you drew in Step 8 above are now gray lines.
+These lines indicate that the dependency is dynamic - the input variable is from an earlier time period.

+15.Click the Result button 1 to see the number of hares captured as a function of time.
 Something is not quite right.
 These values for Hares captured grow to be larger than the number of hares at the start of the period (compare the graph of Hares at end, which equaled Hares at start, on page 145).
 This is not reasonable; for example, if there are more than four foxes, it is possible for the calculation to give more than 100% of the hares as captured.